utsav-shrma/ToDoApp/README.md

      for updating/ deleting the task
      (Note : Admin can change user/task for all user but regular user can change task associated with him only)

-# 3. /jwt/create/
+# 3. /auth/users/
+    creates and lists all users to admin

+# 4. /auth/users/me/
-    for creating user
+    for getting/updating details of current user

-# 4. /auth/jwt/verify/
+# 5. /jwt/create/
-    for getting JWT access and refresh token
+    for JWT getting access and refresh token

-# 5. /auth/jwt/refresh/
+# 6. /auth/jwt/refresh/
     for getting new access token

-# 6. /auth/users/
-    lists all users to admin

-# 7. /auth/me/
-    for getting and updating details of current user

 Note: Authentication/user endpoints are implemented using djoser